yushuZeng/yushuZeng.github.io/content/authors/admin/_index.md

 ## About Me

-I am a Ph.D. student of industrial engineering and decision analytics at the Hong Kong University of Science and Technology.
-My supervisors are Ying-Ju Chen and Xin Wang.
-I employ econometrics, machine learning, and game theory to study research problems in operations-marketing interface, platform operations, socially responsible operations, economics of information, digitization, and artificial intelligence.
-I choose the most appropriate methodology according to the research problems.
-Please reach out to communicate! 😃
+I am a Ph.D. student of industrial engineering and decision analytics (IEDA) at the Hong Kong University of Science and Technology (HKUST), advised by Prof. Ying-Ju Chen and Prof. Xin Wang.
+Before that, I received my B.S. in Management Science from the University of Science and Technology of China (USTC) in 2019.
+Looking forward to future interactions! 😃